-When creating MobileAL.com, we wanted to capture Mobile, and it's surrounding areas.
-One of those areas is the charming city of Fairhope, located 30 minutes from downtown.
-This sweet spot is where you can find yourself on a day off or a day trip on your way to the beach.
+When creating MobileAL.com, not only did we want to capture Mobile, but also its surrounding areas.
+One of these areas is the charming city of Fairhope, located 30 minutes from downtown.
 Here are a few activities you won't want to miss!

 1. Wake up with Refuge Coffee.

-2. Take a walk on the Municipal Pier.
+2. Take a walk on the Fairhope Municipal Pier.

-One of the most well-known spots around the city is the Municipal Pier and Park.
-This is a great spot to take the kids or grandparents to walk on the pier or play at the park on the beach.
-You can even grab a bite to eat at Shux on the Pier.
-Don't forget your picture by the fountain before you leave!
+One of the most well-known spots around the city is the Fairhope Municipal Pier and Park.
+This is a great spot to take the kids to walk on the pier, play at the park, or on the beach.
+Don't forget to take a picture by the fountain before you leave!

 3. Head over to Thyme on Section for the best truffle fries of your life.

-Thyme, located on Section Street in downtown Fairhope, opened in 2010 offering foods that highlight Alabama's freshest local produce and seafood.
-The handcrafting of their beverages and a few southern classics are sure to fill that lunch craving.
-Thyme on Section is open for lunch on Wednesday - Saturday from 11a-3p, dinner on Wednesday - Saturday from 5:30p-9:30p, and open on Sundays from 10:30a-2p for brunch.
+Thyme, located on Section Street in Downtown Fairhope, opened in 2010 offering foods that highlight Alabama's freshest local produce and seafood.
+The handcrafting of their beverages and a few southern classics are sure to fill any lunch craving.

 4. Shop around at local stores.